 f) The MIHF sends the message to the multicast address found in Step d).

-The service specific TLVs may be encrypted to make a Security TLV if necessary in the scheme described in 8.4.2.
+The MIH Service Specific TLVs or fragment may be encrypted to make a Security TLV if necessary in the scheme described in 8.4.2.

-When an MIHF of a recipient receives the message, it issues an indication primitive to its local MIH User, following the next steps:
+When an MIHF of a recipient receives the message, the following steps are taken:

 a) The Destination Identifier is retrieved from the Destination MIHF ID TLV.
 The MIHF checks if the Destination Identifier is registered in the Group Information Base or not.
 If it is not, the message is not for the recipient.
 Thus, it cancels the following steps and stops processing.